Gabaldonlab/Q-PHAST/README.md

 - Interpret the output with [this information](https://github.com/Gabaldonlab/qCAST/blob/main/wiki/output.md).

 If you have trouble using this pipeline you can [check the FAQs](https://github.com/Gabaldonlab/qCAST/blob/main/wiki/faqs.md) and/or contact us by [opening a new issue](https://github.com/Gabaldonlab/qCAST/issues).
+Make sure that you paste the error log in the issue descrption.